The fork allows installing numpy before installing pip requirements in order to fix a bug with the install of

 $PORT, and only the HTTP protocol is permitted for incoming connections.

-Some Python packages with obscure C dependencies are not compatible.
+Python packages with C dependencies that are not available on the stack image are generally not supported, unless

 Deploying a Python application couldn't be easier: